 Class 1 Medical Devices

 Class 1 devices are low-risk devices.
-Examples of Class 1 medical devices include supports & braces, bandages, handheld surgical instruments, examination gloves, and many non-invasive diagnostic devices like thermometers.
+For example, Class 1 medical devices include supports & braces, bandages, handheld surgical instruments, examination gloves, and many non-invasive diagnostic devices like thermometers.

-These devices are considered to have the lowest potential risk and are generally simple in design and function.
+These devices have the lowest potential risk and are generally simple in design and function.
 They are typically not intended to sustain or support life and have a low potential for causing harm to the user.

 Class 2 Medical Devices

 Class II devices are intermediate-risk devices.
-Examples include CT scanners or infusion pumps for intravenous medications.
+For example, CT scanners or infusion pumps for intravenous medications.

 Class 3 Medical Devices

 Class 3 devices are high-risk devices that are very important to health or sustaining life.
-Examples include pacemakers and deep-brain stimulators.
+For example, these include pacemakers and deep-brain stimulators.